 MONSTER (English, Swedish, Dutch, German, Danish, Norwegian), MONSTRE (French, Catalan), MONSTRUM (latin), MONSTRO (Galician, Portuguese), MONSTRUO (Spanish), MOSTRO (Italian), монстр (Russian), MONSTRU (Romanian) a thing that seems to live, of strange or terrifying shape, of unnatural or extreme ugliness, deformity, wickedness, or cruelty

 DAVER (transitive Scottish verb) to stun, to daze, to stupefy, make senseless, groggy, or dizzy by or as if by a blow, to overcome especially with paralyzing astonishment or disbelief; to make inactive, to deaden and shiver, shudder, have an intense shivery sensation, a chill down your spine, to experience a sensation of coldness

-The first confrontation may not be recounted from a notebook –that you don't have when you're face to face with the Modave thing– but nightmares sure bring back shraphnel of the confrontation.
-And on the aftermath we can all frantically inform you...
+The first chaotic confrontation.. face to face with the bloodcurdling Modave thing..
+Hrrrrrr...
+Still from time to time shraphnel of memories spike my nightmares.
+At least on the aftermath the four of us can frantically inform you.
 You hear that right.
 All four of us survived that fateful day.
 The miracle of this feat will be hard to grasp for now reader.
-Later..
+Later.

 Little helicopters who went against Godzilla.
-Only they might get how we were dropped from the sky.
-Only a squeezed out toothpaste tube could figure how done we felt.
-And only a porcelain in an elephant shop might sympathize with how awfully we withstood.
-On the vh-scale Glucose is graded 'BL'..
-Beyond limit..
+Only they realize how we were dropped from the sky.
+Only a squeezed out toothpaste tube knew how done we felt.
+And only a porcelain in an elephant shop related to how awfully we withstood.
+On the VH-scale Glucose is graded 'BL+'..
+Beyond limit +..
 But you need to send before you can grade.
-All I could've graded now was the first few meters.
+All I could grade now was the first few meters.